On this page:

 Points to Remember

-An incarcerated inguinal hernia is a hernia that becomes stuck in the groin or scrotum and cannot be massaged back into the abdomen.
+- An incarcerated hernia happens when part of the fat or small intestine from inside the abdomen becomes stuck in the groin or scrotum and cannot go back into the abdomen.

 Hope through Research

-The National Institute of Diabetes and Digestive and Kidney Diseases’ Division of Digestive Diseases and Nutrition supports basic and clinical research into digestive and abdominal conditions.
-Scientists and surgeons continue to evaluate ways to prevent postoperative complications following inguinal hernia repair.
-New technologies and materials are being developed to improve existing surgical techniques for all types of inguinal hernia repair and to decrease hernia recurrence rates.
+The National Institute of Diabetes and Digestive and Kidney Diseases’ (NIDDK’s) Division of Digestive Diseases and Nutrition supports basic and clinical research into digestive and abdominal conditions.

 For More Information